OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/separable.rst

 .. _theory_separable_variables:

 ****************************************************************************************
-Solving for Multiple Derivatives Simultaneously for Separable Constraints
+Solving for Derivatives of Multiple Separable Constraints Using a Single Linear Solve
 ****************************************************************************************

 A set of constraints are separable when there are subsets of the design variables that don't affect any of the responses.